guyarad/pylint-macos-issue/README.md

 # pylint-macos-issue

-This repository demonstrated what seems like at least one bug with `pylint` and MacOS.
+This repository demonstrated what seems like at least one bug with `pylint` and macOS.

 ## TL;DR
-No virtual environment neceesary.
+No virtual environment necessary.
 Simply use the provided `Makefile`.

     make bug_repro

     make verify_resolutions

+    make test

 ## Summary of the issues